-This appendix features materials used at community engagement events held throughout the planning process.
+This appendix features a municipal survey, meeting summary notes, and materials used at community engagement events held throughout the planning process.

 MUNICIPAL SURVEY

 Municipal representatives were engaged over the Summer of 2021 through an online survey and online meetings related to the Farm Friendly Toolbox and Municipal Assessments.
 The municipal survey was created to provide an opportunity through which representatives of Onondaga County municipalities could provide specific input regarding the state of agriculture in their municipalities, issues or opportunities, and topics of local interest related to agriculture.